-The allowance will only be allowed to the extent that the assets are used for purposes of trade and the assets will be written off over their useful lives.
+The allowance will only be deductible to the extent that the qualifying asset is used by a taxpayer for purposes of his or her trade.
+The asset will be written off over its useful life.

-Assets held in reserve or as replacements in the event of a breakdown are not considered to be 'used' but rather 'held'.
-They will, therefore not qualify for the allowance until they are brought into use.
+An asset held in reserve or as a replacement in the event of a breakdown is not considered to be "used" but rather "held" and accordingly will not qualify for the allowance until such time as it is brought into use by the taxpayer.